-No matter how long you’ve been in HR, you’ve probably at least heard of the Family and Medical Leave Act (FMLA).
+No matter how long you’ve been in HR, you’ve probably heard of the Family and Medical Leave Act (FMLA).

-As a refresher, here’s what it is: FMLA guarantees eligible employees the ability to take unpaid family or medical leave for up to 12 weeks every 12 months.
-You can find out more about FMLA from DOL.gov by clicking here.
+As a refresher, the FMLA guarantees eligible employees the ability to take unpaid family or medical leave for up to 12 weeks every 12 months.

 An employee’s 12-week FMLA leave can be calculated using the calendar year, any fixed 12-month year, the first day of FMLA leave or a rolling period.